Tim Benz: Chargers poised to exploit Steelers' recent weaknesses

 The Chargers have the seventh-best pass defense in football (227 yards-against per game).
 Their rush defense is 13th at 107.5.

 There's no evidence to suggest that'll influence the Steelers' game-planning though.
-The Jags and Broncos both have better pass defenses than they do rush offenses.
+The Jags and Broncos both have better pass defenses than they do rush defenses.
 Yet, the Steelers snapped 110 pass plays as opposed to just 27 runs.

 That strategy yielded just 37 total points over the last two weeks.